src-d/lookout/docs/configuration.md

         mode: confident
 ```

-The `name` of the analyzer must be the same in the `.lookout.yml` config file as in **lookout** server configuration, otherwise itn will be ignored.
+The analyzer to configure must be identified with the same `name` in the `.lookout.yml` config file as in **lookout** server configuration, otherwise it will be ignored.

-The repository can disable any analyzer, but it can not purpose new analyzers nor enable those that are disabled in the **lookout** server.
+The repository can disable any analyzer, but it can not require new analyzers nor enable those that are disabled in the **lookout** server.

-The `setings` for each analyzer in the `.lookout.yml` config file will be merged with the **lookout** server configuration following these rules:
+The `settings` for each analyzer in the `.lookout.yml` config file will be merged with the **lookout** configuration following these rules:

 - Objects are deep merged
 - Arrays are replaced
 - Null value replaces object